QingmingHe/emacs.d/enotes.rst

 * Never use package management system to install the latest org, which has several bugs
+* You may have to uninstall the old version org released with Emacs
 * It is recommended to use Git to update org::

     git clone git://orgmode.org/org-mode.git